CaraTortu/SentimentAnalyser/README.md

 This project has been built in fulfillment of my college course for the Research in Emerging technologies and Project development modules.
 The aim of this project is to improve team selection through analysing the sentiment of emails and choosing people with the best relationships.

+## Main operations
+If you are messing around with this project, I have included a Makefile to make your life easier.

+- **docker-deploy**: Uses docker compose to deploy the neo4j and postgres containers
+- **docker-start**: Uses docker compose to start the containers

 ## Project structure

 This project consists of 3 components: